vnsny-bia/VisitContactTrace/README.md

 **Click on the “run” button**

-### Definition of N degrees of Contact From Origin
+### Definition of Primary, Secondary Tertiary degrees of Contact From Origin

 <img src="./inst/www/ct-staff-patient-origin.PNG" width="800" align="center"/>